boban100janovski/boban984.github.io/_drafts/OAuth2-ROPC-autentication-with-Angular2 .md

 }
 ```

-We are missing the Client so let's add another method that returns a list of Clients.
+We have the user and the API defined, the Client is missing, so let's add another method that returns a list of Clients.

-The Client we will create will use the API we just added, so we will set the " AllowedScopes"
+The Client will use the API we just added, so we will set the "AllowedScopes"
-property to "SecureAPI", this will restrict access to other APIs  we might have.
+property to "SecureAPI", this will allow access to the named API, other APIs will not be accessible.
+You can play with the roles and scopes to fine-tune which user/client can access your API methods.

 ``` csharp
 // client want to access resources (aka scopes)